Preserving Hodge Vectors of Lattice Polytopes: Hodge-Deligne polynomials and bivariate Ehrhart theory

-Note that for $k>d$, the left-hand side of \cref{prop: mixed_h_relation} vanishes, and thus it gives us a nontrivial combinatorial identity for the right-hand side. \begin{ex} Suppose that $k=d$, in this case the Hodge-Deligne polynomial $E(Y;u,v)$ is just the number of points of $Y$, which equals the mixed volume of $P_1,\ldots, P_d$ by the Bernstein–Khovanskii–Kushnirenko (BKK) theorem \cite{bernstein_number_1975,kouchnirenko_polyedres_1976}.
+\begin{ex} Suppose that $k=d$, in this case the Hodge-Deligne polynomial $E(Y;u,v)$ is just the number of points of $Y$, which equals the mixed volume of $P_1,\ldots, P_d$ by the Bernstein–Khovanskii–Kushnirenko (BKK) theorem \cite{bernstein_number_1975,kouchnirenko_polyedres_1976}.
 Suppose also that for each $\varnothing \neq I \subsetneq [d]$ we have $d_I - \abs{I} >0$, for example, if all $P_i$ are full dimensional, then the Hodge vector of the Cayley sum $P^{[d]}$ is

 \end{ex}